B'Tselem: Reception

 In response to a speech given by El-Ad to the United Nations Security Council urging the international community to take action against Israeli settlements, Prime Minister Benjamin Netanyahu announced that he would work to ban national service volunteers from working in B'Tselem.
 The United States government said it was "troubled" by attacks by government officials on B'Tselem with State Department spokesman John Kirby saying that the U.S. "believe(s) that a free and unfettered civil society is a critical component of democracy... it is important that governments protect the freedoms of expression, and create an atmosphere where all voices can be heard."

 Uvda Investigation

-In January 2016, Channel 2 (Israel) broadcast footage of Ta'ayush activist Ezra Nawi boasting that he has worked together with B'Tselem activist Nasser Nawaj'ah, posing as a prospective Jewish purchaser of land owned by Palestinians, then provided the Palestinian National Security Forces with the names and telephone numbers of Palestinian land brokers willing to sell land to him.
-Nawi is both Jewish and Israeli, and the Palestinian legal code regards sale of land to Israelis as a capital offense.
-Nawi said such people are beaten and executed.
+In January 2016, Channel 2 broadcast footage of Ta'ayush activist Ezra Nawi boasting that he had worked with B'Tselem activist Nasser Nawaj'ah, posing as a prospective Jewish purchaser of land owned by Palestinians, then provided the Palestinian National Security Forces with the names and telephone numbers of Palestinian land brokers willing to sell land to him.
+Nawi was an Israeli Jew, and the Palestinian legal code regards sale of land to Israelis as a capital offense.
+Nawi claimed that people who do so are beaten and executed.
 In the recording, Nawi says "The Authority catches them and kills them.
 But before they kill them they beat them up."
-No reports have confirmed that Nawi's actions brought about the execution of any Palestinians.
+No reports have since confirmed that Nawi's actions brought about the execution of any Palestinians.